 This demo was originally created as a way of experimenting with a technique to speed up DHTML animations.
-In most browsers, clicking the above RUN ANIMATION button will open two identical bouncing ball animations.
+Depending on the browser, clicking the above RUN ANIMATION button will open one or two instances of a bouncing ball animations.
 If only one animation opens up, click RUN ANIMATION again to open a second animation.

 Although this demonstration runs two identical copies of the same animation sequence, the two animations don't have to be identical.
-If two different animations are running concurrently, they will both experience the same effect as two similar animations.
+If two different animations are running concurrently, they will both experience the same increase in speed as two similar animations.

-Alternatively, one can create just one animation and make repeated calls to the control loop.
+Instead of running multiple simultaneous animations, one can achieve faster animations by making repeated calls to the control loop.
 However with this technique, it may not be possible to stop the animation.
 In the demo, the STOP button is unable to track multiple calls to the control loop and fails to completely stop the animation.
 With some browsers, refreshing the window and then clicking STOP will stop the animation.
 (With some clever programming, it may be possible to track the number of times START has been clicked and stop all instances of the loop with just one click of the STOP button.)

 Another way to speed up the animation is to change the number of pixels by which the animation moves in each step.
 In this example, the animation moves one pixel at a time.
 Increasing the number of pixels per step does increase the apparent speed, but at the expense of making the motion look jerky.
 The effect is similar to pressing START multiple consecutive times.